eduardo-w-bandeira/glosvar/_under_consideration.md

 - fylter <=> filter
 - flo <=> float
 - ? <=> format
-    - Not form, because it has its own meaning.
+    - Not form, since it has its own meaning.
-    - Not fmt, because it's a spelling.
+    - Not fmt, since it's a spelling.
 - frozen_set <=> frozenset
 - get_attr <=> getattr
 - globs <=> globals